jbvernejoux/IISLogsCleanup/README.md

-Forked from the original author to implement changes written in comments of the Paul Cunningham's blog
+Forked from the original author to implement changes written in comments of the Paul Cunningham's blog.
+Thanks to Paul Cunningham.

+No more changes than these (from the comments section of the script) :
+\## Jbv changelog
+* V1.03, 19/09/2019, Fix typo error on cosmetic report headers
+* V1.04, 20/09/2019, fix date commpute for firstdayofmonth at midnight
+* V1.05, 20/09/2019, change to LastWriteTime as criteria for files instead of CreateTime
+* V1.06, 20/09/2019, change to sort files in the zip archive

 ---------------------------------